The AI Ghostwriter Effect: When Users Do Not Perceive Ownership of AI-Generated Text But Self-Declare as Authors: Related Work

 The same idea can also be used for personalization: the output of the system is conditioned by the information available about the user \cite{yang_towards_2021} and their context \cite{dudy_refocusing_2021} to better match generated texts to a writer's expectations and needs.
 According to \citet{wang_automatic_2018}, personalization can happen at two levels: it can include factual knowledge such as personal data, user attributes, and user preferences.
-The second category is defined as stylistic modifiers which can either be situational or personal.
+The second category is defined as stylistic modifiers, which can either be situational or personal.
 For example, \textit{Gmail Smart Compose} interpolates between a global and a personal model trained on individual sent messages \cite{chen_gmail_2019}.
 Research in related AI-supported scenarios shows that personalization and adaptation can improve the perceived quality of results \cite{kim_designing_2019,peng_trip_2018} and engagement \cite{huang_effects_2023}.
 It is likely that similar effects also hold for text generation.
 However, it is challenging to match generated texts with a writer's values or perspective, which influences acceptance \cite{biermann_tool_2022}.
+Overall, LLMs can be considered a powerful and versatile technology for writing that could be improved with personalization.